pauloRohling/kafka-ksqldb-examples/product-ranking/README.md

 docker exec -it ksqldb-cli ksql http://ksqldb-server:8088
 ```

-You can use the [ranking.sql](ranking.sql) file to create the necessary streams and tables.
-Below is a summary of what
-will be created:
+You can use the [script.sql](script.sql) file to create the necessary streams and tables.
+Below is a summary of what will be created:

 - **Orders Stream**: represents customer orders, containing order_id, product_id, and quantity.
 - **Products Table**: contains product information with product_id as the primary key.